HamidrezaAmz/MagicalExoPlayer/README.md

 [![](https://jitpack.io/v/HamidrezaAmz/MagicalExoPlayer.svg)](https://jitpack.io/#HamidrezaAmz/MagicalExoPlayer)

 # MagicalExoPlayer
 The Easiest Way To Play Video Using ExoPlayer In Your Android Application.
-Add Dependencies Into Your Gadle File, Sync Your Project And Then Just Pass Your Url Or Local Video Address to The Player.
+Add Dependencies Into Your Gadle File, Sync Your Project And Then Just Pass Your Url Or Local Video Address To The Player.
 MagicalExoPlayer Support **MP4**, **HLS** And **DASH**.

 ## Getting Started